AlignMixup: Improving Representations By Interpolating Aligned Features: Abstract

 \section{Abstract}

 Mixup is a powerful data augmentation method that interpolates between two or more examples in the input or feature space and between the corresponding target labels.
-Many recent mixup methods focus on cutting and pasting two or more objects into one image, which is more about efficient processing than interpolation.
 However, how to best interpolate images is not well defined.
-In this sense, mixup has been connected to autoencoders, because often autoencoders ``interpolate well'', for instance generating an image that continuously deforms into another.
+Recent mixup methods overlay or cut-and-paste two or more objects into one image, which needs care in selecting regions.
+Mixup has also been connected to autoencoders, because often autoencoders generate an image that continuously deforms into another.
+However, such images are typically of low quality.

-In this work, we revisit mixup from the interpolation perspective and introduce AlignMix, where we geometrically align two images in the feature space.
+In this work, we revisit mixup from the \emph{deformation} perspective and introduce AlignMixup, where we geometrically align two images in the feature space.
 The correspondences allow us to interpolate between two sets of features, while keeping the locations of one set.
-Interestingly, this gives rise to a situation where mixup retains mostly the geometry or pose of one image and the texture of the other, connecting it to style transfer.
-More than that, we show that an autoencoder can still improve representation learning under mixup, without the classifier ever seeing decoded images.
-AlignMix outperforms state-of-the-art mixup methods on five different benchmarks.
+Interestingly, this retains mostly the geometry or pose of one image and the appearance or texture of the other.
+We also show that an autoencoder can still improve representation learning under mixup, without the classifier ever seeing decoded images.
+AlignMixup outperforms state-of-the-art mixup methods on five different benchmarks.
+Code available at \url{https://github.com/shashankvkt/AlignMixup_CVPR22.git}